TEAMLAB-Lecture/python-mooc-english/lab_assignment/lab4/README.md

 Copyright 2019 © document created by TeamLab.Gachon@gmail.com

 ## Introduction
 This is the fourth Lab Assignment.
 This lab guide is shorter and not descriptive.
-We already practiced how to handle this Fahrenheit converter in class before but I have adjusted it for the assignment.
+We already practiced how to handle this Fahrenheit converter in class before.
+However I have adjusted it for the assignment.
 The feature of this lab is that the students need to write everything themselves including the `main` function.
 It looks hard but will be easy at the end of the lesson.
 In this lab, let’s write each function and practice connecting those functions.

 ## Assignment template file download
 First of all, you have to download the assignment template file.
 Please enter the below address on your Chrome or Explorer’s address bar.